AnPay/Templates/python.md

 Q168.
 What is the warnings module and how does it differ from exceptions?
 Q169.
 How do you implement retry logic around a function that may raise an exception?
 Q170.
 What is the difference between a handled and an unhandled exception?

+Q192.
+How does __init__.py work in a package?

+Marks a directory as a package (older Python requirement) Runs when the package is imported
+Can be used to:
+initialize package
+expose selected modules (__all__)

+Q.210 What is hash table
+A hash table:

+Uses a hash function to map keys → indices
+Python dict:
+Uses hash(key) → index
+Handles collisions (probing / resizing)
+Average O(1) lookup

+👉 Important:

+Keys must be hashable (immutable)
+Uses open addressing (not simple chaining)